daboross/CloudBot/docs/installing-windows.md

 ## Installing on Windows

-We recommend that use you use a *unix system to run CloudBot in production, or Vagrant when developing CloudBot.
+We recommend that use you use a *unix system to run ObrBot in production, or Vagrant when developing ObrBot.
 However, it is possible to install natively on Windows.

 First, make sure you have python3.4 installed.
 It can be downloaded at [python.org](https://www.python.org/downloads/release/python-341/).